Cocaine and pregnancy

 Yes.
-Cocaine affects your central nervous system and may change your sense of sight, sound and touch.
+Cocaine affects your central nervous system (your brain and spinal cord) and may change your sense of sight, sound and touch.
 It can cause stomach pain, nausea, body shakes (tremors) and headaches.
-It can make you feel restless, scared or angry.
+It can affect the way you think and can make you feel anxious, restless, scared or angry.

-Using cocaine can cause serious health problems, including:
+Using cocaine can also cause serious health problems, including: